-Adjust local policies and planning to recognize navigation systems as a potential contributor to adverse traffic impacts and incorporate data analysis into planning practices.
+• Adjust local policies and planning to recognize navigation systems as a potential contributor to adverse traffic impacts and incorporate data analysis into planning practices.
 These policy and planning efforts may include comprehensive plans, transportation master plans, plans for new development or redevelopment, area master plans, or other local transportation and land use planning.

 Recognizing navigation systems as an influencer of traffic patterns is especially important when planning for intensification of land uses that are already likely to generate more automobile trips.

-Support proactive local data analysis using the methodology in the report on our webpage to understand the realworld effects of navigation systems on the local community.
-Utilize data and community input to prioritize and advance pedestrian and bicycle infrastructure improvements in areas and on corridors most likely to be affected by routing.
+• Undertake data analysis using the methodology described in <link to report> to understand the realworld effects of navigation systems on the local community.
+Utilize data and community input to make the case to prioritize and advance pedestrian and bicycle infrastructure improvements in areas and on corridors most likely to be affected by routing.
+Specific improvements may include implementing traffic calming devices and ensuring adequate infrastructure exists for people walking and bicycling.
+Proactive undertaking of data analysis and implementing infrastructure changes is needed in order to address the effects of navigation systems on communities in an equitable way.

 - Utilize transportation demand management (TDM) strategies as a complement to infrastructure improvements to encourage walking, bicycling, transit usage, and telework as alternatives to driving for commuting.
 Much of the influence that navigation systems have on traffic patterns results from underlying pressure on the roadway system during peak hours that correspond to drivers commuting.
-Information, encouragement, and incentives provided through TDM programs help people know about and use all their transportation options to optimize all modes in the system. - Make navigation system providers aware of local priorities whenever possible.
+Information, encouragement, and incentives provided through TDM programs help people know about and use all their transportation options to optimize all modes in the system. - Increase public awareness by including discussion of the effects of navigation systems on community in distracted driving campaigns and other public awareness and education programs.
+Broaden awareness of how navigation systems work, how they can be used as a tool, but also how they should not detract from good driver behavior. - Make navigation system providers aware of local priorities whenever possible.
 This can happen by exploring partnerships with navigation system providers for data sharing.
 Other avenues include exploring pilot programs with navigation system providers as they make public commitments to safety and to communities.
 Partnerships should include mechanisms for the provider to listen to and understand local concerns and priorities.